Research

 A bending rigidity parameter for stress granule condensates

-J. Law, C. Jones, T. Stevenson, T. Williamson, M. Turner, H. Kusumaatmaja, S. Grellscheid
+J. O. Law, C. M. Jones, T. Stevenson, T. A. Williamson, M. Turner, H. Kusumaatmaja, S. N. Grellscheid

 Science Advances (2023)